upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-multi.md

 ### Specialize control planes by Organizational Unit

 This approach means you designate a control plane to an organizational unit boundary.
-Many organizations have their own approach to defining their org structure; when we say "organizational unit", we mean some grouping of individual application teams.
+Many organizations have their own approach to defining their org structure; when we say "organizational unit," we mean some grouping of individual application teams.
 For example:

 - Teams Alpha, Bravo, Charlie use _control-plane-x_
 - Teams Delta, Echo, Foxtrot use _control-plane-y_